rancher/fleet-test-data/qa-test-apps/helm-app/values-from-with-empty-values/README.md

 # Helm Example

-This example will deploy the `redis` application deployment with custom values using `valuesFrom` in `fleet.yaml`.
+This example will deploy the `ConfigMap` resource with custom values using `valuesFrom` in `fleet.yaml`.
-The app will be deployed into the `fleet-helm-example` namespace.
+The `ConfigMap` will be deployed into the `default` namespace.

 ```yaml
 kind: GitRepo